-Take 5: Edge computing and 5G has been saved
+Take 5: Edge computing and 5G use cases has been saved

 Part of the Take 5 on 5G article series

-Jack Fritz, Rob Kasegrande, and Sanket Nesargi, all leaders from Deloitte’s Connected Everything: 5G and Edge Computing practice, share their perspectives on five key questions around edge computing as it relates to 5G.
+Jack Fritz and Rob Kasegrande, leaders from Deloitte’s Connected Everything: 5G and Edge Computing practice, share their perspectives on five key questions around edge computing as it relates to 5G use cases.

-1. What is edge computing, and why does it matter with 5G?
+1. What is edge computing, and why does it matter to 5G use cases?

 Without edge computing, 5G is simply a fast network technology.
 5G was designed to carry massive amounts of data while providing low latency, high reliability, and immense speed or bandwidth.
 However, when millions of devices connect to the network, and data from each device floods in, the bandwidth required to transport all of these to the cloud becomes quickly overwhelming.
 In addition, the only way to achieve revolutionary latency requirements promised by 5G is by processing data at the edge so that it is as close as possible to where it’s generated or being used.